-There are two types of lockups I’ve seen.
+There are a few types of lockups I’ve seen.
 One happens when the card is trying to initialize, when you first turn on the camera, or if the camera goes into sleep then you try to wake it up.
 You’ll see the image display but no information comes up, even turning off your camera won’t release you from this crash and you have to eject your battery.

 The other lockup happens when shooting Continuous H burst mode where the camera will just freeze.

 I’ve even had issues where my camera would lockup and my custom user settings would get reset.